zdridox/zdridox/README.md

 - 🔭 Currently studying at 42 Warsaw **(Common Core) intra: mzdrodow**

-- 👨‍💻 Some of my projects can be found here although its not updated as often as it should be [https://mateusz-zdr.dev/projekty](https://mateusz-zdr.dev/projekty)
+- 👨‍💻 Some of my projects can be found here although it`s not updated as often as it should be [https://mateusz-zdr.dev/projekty](https://mateusz-zdr.dev/projekty)

 - 💬 I love: **programming, virtualization/self-hosting, game-development, C**